fact-claims/fact.claims/www.fact.claims/content/howto/crawling.md

 ### 3. Loading Grounded Facts from IPFS:

-- Grounded facts act as the foundation of the fact graph.
+- Grounded facts act as the foundation of the fact web.
 - Retrieve facts from the specified IPFS URI.
 - Download and parse data (preferably in JSON-LD format) into new RDF statements.
-- Merge these statements into the fact graph for further processing.
+- Merge these statements into the fact web for further processing.

 ### 4. Following Chain of Trust:

 - Begin traversal from the root node.
 - Follow relationships like `prov:wasAssociatedWith` and `prov:wasGeneratedBy`.
 - When encountering an object representing a grounded fact (`ipfs://{hash}`),
-    - Dereference the URI and load the RDF data into the fact graph.
+    - Dereference the URI and load the RDF data into the fact web.
     - For each statement containing grounded facts, follow the chain of trust recursively.

 ### 5. Optionally, Retrieving Secondary Facts from Public URLs: